openharmony/docs/en/application-dev/security/cert-guidelines.md

 > **NOTE**
 >
-> This development guide applies to JS development using API version 9 and OpenHarmony SDK 3.2.9 or later.
+> This guide applies only to JavaScript development using the SDK of API version 9 or later.

 ## Using Certificates